 Arrival day for the Class of 2025 is Tuesday, August 24th.

 More information about the arrival day schedule is to come.

-Students are not allowed in the dorms before Arrival Day (Tuesday, August 21st, 2018).
-If you arrive in Brunswick before Tuesday you can stay in one of the several accommodation options listed below.
+Students are not allowed in the dorms before Arrival Day.
+If you arrive in Brunswick before arrival day you can stay in one of the several accommodation options listed below.

 There are multiple hotels, motels, and bed & breakfasts in Brunswick and the mid-coast region.
 View some of the local accommodations.